OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 3. Open the file **./src/taskpane/taskpane.js**.

 4. Locate the `Office.onReady` method call near the top of the file and add the following code immediately before that line.
-This code imports the variable (a base64-encoded string representing an image) that you defined previously in the file **./base64Image.js**.
+This code imports the variable that you defined previously in the file **./base64Image.js**.

     ```js
-    import { base64Image } from "./base64Image";
+    import { base64Image } from "../../base64Image";
     ```

 5. Locate the line that assigns a click handler to the `replace-text` button, and add the following code after that line: